podomere/ond/README.md

 ## Dynamic Page Generation

-All that is required is to create a design named "ond-0000X.md" in markdown such that the index 'x' is not taken already and then submit a git pull request with your file(s).
+All that is required is to create a directory "ond-0000X" and associated design named "ond-0000X.md" in markdown format (such that the index 'x' is not taken already) and then submit a git pull request with your file(s).
 Your .md file once created with the following additional few lines of headers:

     ---
     layout: default